by ANIRVA Admin, June 11, 2018

 Anti-inflammatory Effects of Silymarin in Tackling Skin Cancer

 The body has a natural immune system defensive shield against radicals such as bacteria and chemical irritants in the form of inflammation.
 However, inflammation has a split personality in that it can promote the development of skin cancer.
 Inflammatory mediators including free radicals, chemokine's, cytokines and arachidonic acid which abets tumor growth and its development.
-Silymarin has anti-inflammatory properties which may tackle the level of inflammation thereby inhibiting the development and growth of skin cancers (4).
+Silymarin for skin cancer has anti-inflammatory properties which may tackle the level of inflammation thereby inhibiting the development and growth of skin cancers (4).

 What is the future of Silymarin?